joegoldbeck/mongoose-encryption/README.md

 });
 ```
 Note that the most secure choice is to include all non-encrypted fields for authentication, as this prevents tampering with any part of the document.

+### Nested Fields
+Nested fields can be addressed in options using dot notation.
+For example, `encryptedFields: ['nest.secretBird']`

 ### Renaming an Encrypted Collection